Skip to main content

 cd /usr/local/lib

-If this step throws a permission error, run:
+If this step throws a permission error, run the following commands:

 sudo mkdir -p /usr/local/lib